Nonlinear-Control-EMAE-485/Nonlinear-Control-EMAE-485.github.io/pages/about.md

 1. An understanding of the limitations of state of the art control systems

 ## Resources
-Students are not required to purchase a textbook, althought the course will draw heavily from Hassan Khalil's [Nonlinear Systems](https://books.google.com/books/about/Nonlinear_Systems.html?id=t_d1QgAACAAJ), as well as from Russ Tedrake's [Underactuated Robotics notes](https://underactuated.mit.edu/index.html).
+Students are not required to purchase a textbook, although the course will draw heavily from Hassan Khalil's [Nonlinear Systems](https://books.google.com/books/about/Nonlinear_Systems.html?id=t_d1QgAACAAJ), as well as from Russ Tedrake's [Underactuated Robotics notes](https://underactuated.mit.edu/index.html).

 Textbooks:
 - Khalil, Hassan: [Nonlinear Systems](https://flyingv.ucsd.edu/krstic/files/Khalil-3rd.pdf), Prentice Hall, 3nd Edition, 2002 (Buy this one if you want a book for your library)